GarrettJenkinson/informME/README.md

 D.6.1.
 BED TO BW CONVERSION
 ---------------------------

 The user can employ a provided utility to convert BED files generated by informME to much smaller BigWig (BW) files.
-Run the command:
+This can be done by running the command:

     ./bed2bw.sh "path" "asy"